dortania/OpenCore-Install-Guide/macos-limits.md

 * Lilu and plugins require 10.8 or newer to operate
   * We recommend running FakeSMC for older versions of OS X
 * OS X 10.6 and older require RebuildAppleMemoryMap enabled
-  * This is to resolve an early kernel
+  * This is to resolve an early kernel panic

 :::